zkoppert/Auto-branch-protect/README.md

 ## Bugs and improvements
 - Payloads are capped at 25 MB.
 If your event generates a larger payload, a webhook will not be fired.
 This may happen, for example, on a create event if many branches or tags are pushed at once.
 We suggest monitoring your payload size to ensure delivery.
 See [webhooks docs](https://developer.github.com/webhooks/)
 - There is a 1 second Delay built in to the code which is NOT ideal.
-It seems the code is checking for the master branch before it is finished creating.
+It seems the code is checking for the main branch before it is finished creating.
 - This could be done with AWS Lambda and an API Gateway.